LawTam/AirPollutionSimulation/README.md

 Someone make the skyline (or more)* Attie

-Extra: Someone move the particles (based on wind speed and direction)  * Quan
+Someone move the particles (based on wind speed and direction)  * Quan

-Extra: pull real-time data/ historical data (for time lapse)	* Quan
+pull real-time data/ historical data (for time lapse)	* Quan

-Extra: change materials quality of surfaces *TBD
+Script for camera location changes * Attie